DevOpsKev/management-vpc/README.md

 Follow these steps to implement the AWS Management VPC:

 #### Step #1
-- Use the scripts in the [state](https://github.com/DevOpsKev/management-vpc/tree/master/state) directory to configure remote state management and locking.
+- Use the scripts in the [state](https://github.com/DevOpsKev/management-vpc/tree/master/state) directory to configure Terraform remote state management and locking.

 ## Dependencies